Friendly Folk Records: Artists

 March 2020, Ton Scherpenzeel, signed with the label and released his fifth solo album, VELVET ARMOUR.
 Scherpenzeel is a Dutch composer, keyboardist, lyricist and founder of the Progressive Rock band, Kayak.
 VELVET ARMOUR and Scherpenzeel's fourth album, "The Lion's Dream" are a blend of Baroque Folk and Progressive rock ballads.
 ‘The Lion's Dream’ featured guest vocalist, Brian de Graeve of Silhouette.
 Both albums feature Annette Visser (ex-Flairick) on flute and recorders.
 The eighteen-track album reflects the essence of the Medieval Renaissance era, with a blend of Baroque Folk and Progressive Rock Ballads.
 Album also includes 'My Heart Never Changed', originally released on Kayak album, Royal Bed Bouncer (1975).
 In an interview with Irish Music Magazine (Nov/2021) Scherpenzeel mentioned that he was dubious about releasing an album like Velvet Armour commercially, and after he made that statement on social media he was approached by Friendly Folk Records, who were interested in releasing the album on their folk label.
 He also told journalist Sean Laffey during the interview, "I know I am not your typical folk artist but there are strong similarities and connections to that style".
-Irish Music Magazine (Aug – Dec 2021) also published an article series about folk labels that featured Friendly Folk Records: Kathy Keller; Ton Scherpenzeel, Chris Murphy, Greenrose Faire, The Flask and Harmony Glen.
+Irish Music Magazine (Aug – Dec 2021) also published an article series about folk labels that featured Friendly Folk Records: Kathy Keller; Ton Scherpenzeel, Greenrose Faire, Tom Portman and Harmony Glen.